Profile Photo

 Module(s) taught (in MPH)

-• MPH 511: Qualitative Research Method
+• MPH 520: Quantitative Research Methods

 • MPH 531: Health Economics & Health Care Financing